jromers/ansible-olam/oci/Readme.md

 # Using Ansibel CLI to create instances in existing OCI VPN.

+Very simple playbook to install OCI VM instances in an existing VCN and subnet.
 This was tested on MacOS with the OCI CLE installed, including the $HOME/.oci/config files configured.

+## Pre-requisites
+- Git is installed
+- SSH client is installed and configured
+- The ansible or ansible-core package is installed
+- OCI CLI installed including $HOME/.oci/config file configured

 ## Setup virtual environment for Python/ansible/oci: